 Your signature confirms that you have read, understand, and agree to the rules and regulations as outlined in the Trinity Student Policy Handbook.

 Parent and/or Guardian (print) (signature) (date) Student (print) (signature) (date)

-Step 3 Print, sign & Return pages 44 & 45 to the office Once completed and return, you will be given your school to
+Step 3 Print, sign & Return pages 48 & 50 to the office

 Once completed and return, you will be given your school locker assignment and lock combination.